 - (A) Motion for interlocutory appeal regarding all orders or rulings except those concerning party status.
 Upon motion of any party, the board may permit an appeal to be taken from any interlocutory (preliminary) order or ruling of a district commission if the order or ruling involves a controlling question of law as to which there is substantial ground for difference of opinion and an immediate appeal may materially advance the application process.
 The appeal shall be limited to questions of law. - (B) Motion for interlocutory appeal regarding party status.
-Upon motion of any party, or person denied party status, the board in its sole discretion may review an appeal from any interlocutory (preliminary) order or ruling of a district commission if the order or ruling grants or denies party status and the board determines that such review may materially advance the application process.

-- (C) Filing of appeal and response.
+Upon motion of any party, or person denied party status, the board in its sole discretion may review an appeal from any interlocutory (preliminary) order or ruling of a district commission if the order or ruling grants or denies party status and the board determines that such review may materially advance the application process. - (C) Motion for interlocutory appeal regarding stay of permit issuance based upon noncompliance.
+Upon motion of an applicant, the board in its sole discretion may review any order of a district commission if the order provides for a stay issuance for a permit or permit amendment filed by the applicant based upon a review of noncompliance in accordance with Rule 31(B). - (D) Filing of appeal and response.
 Any motion for interlocutory appeal under this rule must be made to the board within 10 days after entry of the order or ruling appealed from and shall include a copy of that order or ruling.
 The motion must be accompanied by the filing fee as prescribed in 10 V.S.A.

-§ 6083a.
+Section 6083a.
 An original and ten copies of the motion, supporting memorandum, and order or ruling shall be filed with the board and a copy of the motion shall be sent by U.S. mail to all parties and to the district commission.
 Within five days of such service, an adverse party may file an original and ten copies of a memorandum in reply to the motion with the board.
-A copy of a memorandum in reply shall be sent to all parties and to the district commission. - (D) Proceedings on appeal.
+A copy of a memorandum in reply shall be sent to all parties and to the district commission. - (E) Proceedings on appeal.
 Any interlocutory appeal shall be determined upon the motion and any response without hearing unless the board otherwise orders.
 If a motion for interlocutory appeal is granted under section (A) of this rule, board proceedings shall be confined to those issues identified in the order permitting the appeal.
 If a motion for interlocutory appeal is granted under section (B) of this rule, board proceedings shall be confined to the specific grant(s) or denial(s) of party status identified in the motion.
 For any interlocutory appeal, the board may convene such hearings to hear oral argument as it deems necessary to dispose of the appeal.
 Such proceedings shall be conducted as provided by these rules for appeals to the board.

-(E) Stay of district commission proceedings.
+(F) Stay of district commission proceedings.
 On receipt of a motion filed under this rule the chair of the board may issue an order staying district commission proceedings until disposition of the motion by the board.

-ARTICLE V. SUBSTANTIVE REVIEW SPECIAL PROCEDURES
+ARTICLE V. SUBSTANTIVE REVIEW - SPECIAL PROCEDURES